 Case President Date Charges Resolution Sentence Summary

 Franklin charged

 under all five counts

 of indictment; Rosen

 and Weissman

 charged with select

 counts (see entries

 below).
+418

 Charges are one

 count of conspiracy

 to disclose NDI in

 violation of 18 U.S.C.

 § 793(d), (e) and (g)

 (subsection (g) is the

 conspiracy

 provision); three

 counts of actual

 unlawful disclosure in

 violation of 18 U.S.C.

 § 793(d); and one

 count of conspiracy

 to disclose classified

 information (not NDI)

 to a foreign agent in

 violation of 50 U.S.C.

 § 783 and 18 U.S.C. §

 371 (the general

 criminal conspiracy

 statute).

-Date Charges Resolution Sentence Summary George W. 8/4/2005 Rosen charged in the Charges dropped on N/A Rosen and Weissman were both charged with one count of Bush (indicted) same superseding May 1, 2009. conspiracy to violate the Espionage Act.
-Rosen was also charged with one count of aiding and abetting a violation of the law (for allegedly helping Franklin fax a classified document to Rosen's residence).
-The investigation into Rosen dated to 1999 when 1 the government alleged that Rosen told a foreign official that he had "picked up an extremely sensitive piece of intelligence."422 The government alleged that Rosen and Weissman recruited Franklin into the conspiracy, and that Rosen and Weissman disclosed the information they gathered to AIPAC staffers, foreign officials and the media.

-document to Rosen).
+Case President Date Charges Resolution Sentence Summary Steven J. George W. 8/4/2005 Rosen charged in the Charges dropped on N/A Rosen and Weissman were both charged with one count of Rosen Bush (indicted) same superseding May 1, 2009. conspiracy to violate the Espionage Act.
+Rosen was also charged indictment along with one count of aiding and abetting a violation of the law (for (top) with Weissman and allegedly helping Franklin fax a classified document to Rosen's Franklin.
+Rosen residence).
+421 The investigation into Rosen dated to 1999 when specifically charged the government alleged that Rosen told a foreign official that he with both conspiracy had "picked up an extremely sensitive piece of and a direct violation intelligence."422 The government alleged that Rosen and of unlawful Weissman recruited Franklin into the conspiracy, and that Rosen disclosure under the and Weissman disclosed the information they gathered to AIPAC Espionage Act (for staffers, foreign officials and the media.
+423 helping Franklin fax a document to Rosen).
 Rosen and Weissman moved to dismiss the charges on constitutional grounds.
 The district court found that the application of the Espionage Act to individuals accused of disclosing classified information, but who are not employed by the government, does not violate the First Amendment.
-To avoid First Amendment concerns, however, the court found that the government must prove both harm and intent-that is, that the information the defendants leaked is potentially harmful to national security (that it qualifies as "national defense information," which, as noted above, is defined functionally as information, which, as noted above, is defined functionally as information the disclosure of which could harm national security), and that the defendants knew as much when they disclosed it.
-The district court also held that the fact the information here was transmitted orally did not render the statute unconstitutionally vague: "To the extent that oral transmission of information Bush (indicted) same superseding indictment along with Weissman and Franklin.
-Rosen specifically charged with both conspiracy and a direct violation of unlawful disclosure under the Espionage Act (for helping Franklin fax a Bush (indicted) same superseding indictment along with Weissman and Franklin.
-Rosen specifically charged with both conspiracy and a direct violation of unlawful disclosure under the Espionage Act (for helping Franklin fax a
+To avoid First Amendment concerns, however, the court found that the government must prove both harm and intent-that is, that the information the defendants leaked is potentially harmful to · · · · · · national security (that it qualifies as "national defense information," which, as noted above, is defined functionally as information, which, as noted above, is defined functionally as information the disclosure of which could harm national security), and that the defendants knew as much when they disclosed it.
+424 The district court also held that the fact the information here was transmitted orally did not render the statute unconstitutionally vague: "To the extent that oral transmission of information vague.
+To the extent that oral transmission of information